0xsequence/sequence-unity/README.md

 Intellisense and other IDE features (like refactoring) may be less refined when working within the Packages folder than within the Assets folder.

+Scripts in the samples folder of the SDK are not checked for compile errors by Unity.
+When modifying these, we will need to make sure to import them to make sure they work and compile (though we should always be doing this anyways).

 ### ADR 4 - New WaaS auth system
 July 19, 2024 - author: Quinn Purdy